Your cart is currently empty!

 – Sit under a tree, or on a patch of grass with your shoes off (weather permitting)

-Spending time observing the natural world, even from indoors, is a wonderful way to foster a nature connection.
+Spending time observing the natural world, even indoors, is a wonderful way to foster a connection to nature.
 It makes us pay closer attention to the marvelous details nature holds if we’re willing to stop long enough to really look.

 – Put out a bird feeder near a window or outside bench so you can see it easily, and keep notes on what kinds of birds (and/or squirrels) visit